Ginger: Culinary

 Ginger is a fragrant kitchen spice.
 Young ginger rhizomes are juicy and fleshy with a mild taste.
 They are often pickled in vinegar or sherry as a snack or cooked as an ingredient in many dishes.
 They can be steeped in boiling water to make ginger herb tea, to which honey may be added.
 Ginger can be made into candy or ginger wine.

+Asia

 Mature ginger rhizomes are fibrous and nearly dry.
 The juice from ginger roots is often used as a seasoning in Indian recipes and is a common ingredient of Chinese, Korean, Japanese, Vietnamese, and many South Asian cuisines for flavoring dishes such as seafood, meat, and vegetarian dishes.